daKmoR/generate-typescript-definition-files-from-javascript/README.md

 }
 ```

-Doing this allows as to get exactly the same behaviour in VSCode as with TypeScript.
+Doing this allows us to get exactly the same behaviour in VSCode as with TypeScript.

 ![03-js-square-two-typed](https://raw.githubusercontent.com/daKmoR/generate-typescript-definition-files-from-javascript/master/images/03-js-square-two-typed.png)